mcat-ee/context-search-userscript/README.md

 # context-search-userscript
 The intent of the included code is to display a search link when arbitrary text is selected on a webpage.
+This could be used to augment the use of third party sites search functionality, or at least to reduce some `ctrl-c`s.

 ![The code in action](/example/screenshots/in_action.png)